snowdriftcoop/snowdrift/BUILD.md

 ## Running the site

+### Starting the database

+If you just initialized, the database cluster should already be running.
-NB: When attempting to run the site, if you get an error stating "Snowdrift:
-libpq: failed (could not connect to server: No such file or directory", then database probably needs to be (re)started.
-Given an initialized database that is stopped for some reason, run it again with `./sdb.hs start`.
+However, it will stop under various circumstances such as rebooting your computer.
+If you try to run the site when the cluster is stopped, you will get an error stating "Snowdrift: libpq: failed (could not connect to server: No such file or directory" To make sure the database is running, enter:

+    ./sdb.hs start

 ### Option 1: run via `Snowdrift Development`